5war00p/bridge-token-approvals/README.md

 # Live Token Approvals Status with Waku

 This project checks for approval status of Hop bridge contract on user's wallet for all the listed tokens on Polygon Chain.
 To get live updates, we use Waku lightpush and filter protocol.

-Refer docs for more details: [https://github.com/5war00p/bridge-token-approvals/blob/master/docs/blog.md](https://github.com/5war00p/bridge-token-approvals/blob/master/docs/blog.md)
+Refer blog for more details: [https://dev.to/5war00p/building-resilient-dapps-svelte-and-waku-in-action-2mhf](https://dev.to/5war00p/building-resilient-dapps-svelte-and-waku-in-action-2mhf)

 ## Installing dependencies